The modal logic of arithmetic potentialism and the universal algorithm: Models of arithmetic as potentialist systems

-Consider the models of arithmetic $M$ under the modalities arising from their various natural extension concepts, viewing the result in each case as a potentialist system, a Kripke model of possible arithmetic worlds.
-The end-extension modality, for example, is defined by the operators:
+With the philosophical aim of illuminating the diverse natures of arithmetic potentialism, therefore, I propose that we undertake the comparatively mathematical task of analyzing the models of arithmetic $M$ under the modalities arising from their various natural extension concepts.
+We may view the result in each case as a potentialist system, a Kripke model of possible arithmetic worlds, exhibiting one of the flavors of potentialism.